Meetings with Remarkable Men

 Stewart, Tabnori & Chang (1995)

-Through photographs, personal
+Through photographs,

-recollections, interviews and Krishnamurti's own writings, Evelyne
+personal recollections, interviews and Krishnamurti's own writings, Evelyne

-Blau tells the story of the young Brahmin boy who renounced his
+Blau tells the story of the young Brahmin boy who renounced his role as

-to countless seekers of all ages, races and nationalities.
+countless seekers of all ages, races and nationalities. |

 |